R. Couri Hay: Other ventures

 Hay took on the role of drawing a younger crowd to the American Ballet Theatre and organized a "Junior Council" that acted as co-chairs for the ballet theater's annual gala with Anne Hearst, Cornelia Guest and Count Erik Wachtmeister.
 By the 1980s, Hay began planning parties at Studio 54 and hosted celebrity parties at his New York City townhouse; one party was Boy George's 24th birthday party.
 Hay became a partner in the now closed supper club Tatou in New York.

-In May 2014, Hay "lent a series of rare Charles James drawings" to the Metropolitan Museum of Arts Exhibition, "Beyond Fashion" and was referenced in the Charles James' book by Harold Koda titled "Beyond Fashion" for a 24-hour "video project" both Hay and filmmaker Anton Perich created.
+In May 2014, Hay was referenced in the Charles James' book by Harold Koda titled "Beyond Fashion" for a 24-hour "video project" both Hay and filmmaker Anton Perich created.
 Interview Magazine revisited Hay's interview with Charles James.
 In the fall of 2014, New York Magazine announced that Hay's collection of Charles James' sketches would be displayed at The National Arts Club.
 The New York Times art critic Roberta Smith reviewed the exhibition, "Charles James Beneath the Dress," at The National Arts Club saying: "Nothing reflects the complex, sometimes fraught sensibility of the great fashion designer Charles James as completely as his drawings...this exhibition presents 93 drawings from the 1960s and '70s.
 All come from the collection of R. Couri Hay, a writer who works in public relations and was a confidant of James's late in his life."
-In 2015, Hay appeared weekly on The Charles James Story, a documentary series on the designer by Anton Perich that airs on cable television every Monday night.
+In 2015, Hay appeared weekly on The Charles James Story, a documentary series on the designer by Anton Perich that aired on cable television every Monday night.
 Hay's novel Secret Lives was excerpted in Michael Musto’s Village Voice column.
-R. Couri Hay serves as the President of the Jury governing the 14th Anniversary of the New York International Film Festival.
-Hay was also friends with designer Charles James and purchased his drawings to support him.
-Hay also had recorded 40 hours of James’ recollections.
-The recollections and around 200 drawings of Charles James that were owned by Hay were donated to Met's Costume Institute.
+Hay served as the president of the jury governing the 15th Anniversary of the New York International Film Festival; he first assumed the role in 2015 Hay has visited the White House under five presidents: Reagan, Bush, Clinton, Obama, and Trump.